 The ability to manage one’s own emotions and impulses and cope effectively with stressful situations is only part of self-management.
 While effectively dealing with challenges is an important part of emotional learning, the ability to strive towards success and growth marks the other side of self-management.
 This includes self-motivation, goal-setting and organizational skills.

-Using ethical standards, safety concerns, social norms and personal values as guides, responsible decision-making involves accurately identifying, analysing and solving problems, as well as evaluating and reflecting on the outcomes of our choices.
+Using ethical standards, safety concerns, social norms and personal values as guides, responsible decision-making involves accurately identifying, analyzing and solving problems, as well as evaluating and reflecting on the outcomes of our choices.

 TWV encourages young people to develop a sense of responsibility – towards their own behaviour, their commitment to personal development and their involvement in their communities.
 On our bike trips, there is always a leadership group that works with an adult to help make some decisions, such as when breaks occur, the topics of opening/closing circles, camp set up and even navigation.
-In Bike Club, the young people have a chance to suggest games and the questions of the day, and in Beltline Bike Club, the youth take turns suggesting and fixing the snack.
+In Bike Club, the young people have a chance to suggest games and the questions of the day, and in our longer, on-site programs, the youth take turns suggesting and fixing the snack.

 The ability to develop healthy and mutually-beneficial relationships with a diverse set of people within a range of contexts is an important skill, for both young people and adults alike.
 This involves effective communication, including listening, cooperating, conflict resolution and resisting negative peer pressure.